tock/tock/doc/OTA_app/OTA_app_system_document.md

 from OTA app.
 Below picture shows the result of `tockloader list --verbose`
 ![ota alignment with padding apps](Alignment_With_Padding_Apps.png)

+[2022-08-14]
+Before writing TBF binary data into flash, we check TBF header validity
+1) The header length isn't greater than the entire app
+2) The header length is at least as large as the v2 required header (16 bytes)
+3) Check consistency between the requested app size and the app size in TBF header

 ### State Machine
 [2022-07-22] `OTA app` follows the below state machine.
 0) [Init stage]